-Occupation / Percent of job postings definitely requiring digital skills
+OCCUPATION / Percent of job postings definitely requiring digital skills

-Software Developer / Engineer 95%
+- Software Developer / Engineer 95%

-Computer Support Specialist 94%
+- Computer Support Specialist 94%

-Bookkeeper / Accounting Clerk 89%
+- Bookkeeper / Accounting Clerk 89%

-Human Resources / Labor Relations Specialist 85%
+- Human Resources / Labor Relations Specialist 85%

-Office / Administrative Assistant 85%
+- Office / Administrative Assistant 85%

-Recruiter 83%
+- Recruiter 83%

-Loan Officer 83%
+- Loan Officer 83%

-Radiologic Technician / Technologist 80%
+- Radiologic Technician / Technologist 80%

-Property / Real Estate / Community Manager 78%
+- Property / Real Estate / Community Manager 78%

-Project Manager 76%
+- Project Manager 76%

-All Occupations (Colorado) 47%
+- All Occupations (Colorado) 47%

+In its 2023 Annual Report, the Office of the Future of Work describes how technology is shaping the future of work, including artificial intelligence or AI - computer systems that can perform tasks that usually require human intelligence, such as visual perception and speech recognition, allowing for non-human decision-making, process management, and analysis.^v The Digital Equity Team will work with the Office of the Future of Work and partners across the state to incorporate relevant activities and AI-related strategies as this technology evolves.

-The text below highlights economic and workforce goals and strategies from other state plans.
+The table below highlights economic and workforce goals and strategies from other state plans.
 The measurable objective, connection, and strategy demonstrate how the Digital Access Plan strives to align with existing state plans and objectives.

-- Economic and Workforce Strategy (CWDC): Involve industry-led, public-private partnerships where collective business priorities are addressed. - Measurable Objective: All Colorado communities are empowered to implement digital inclusion programs and initiatives that prioritize their community's needs. - Connection: Employers are critical partners that inform the digital skills and the types of training opportunities needed in the workforce.
+Economic and Workforce Strategy (CWDC): Involve industry-led, public-private partnerships where collective business priorities are addressed.

+Measurable Objective: All Colorado communities are empowered to implement digital inclusion programs and initiatives that prioritize their community's needs.

+Connection: Employers are critical partners that inform the digital skills and the types of training opportunities needed in the workforce.
 Having Colorado business engagement in the regional digital inclusion coalitions will be required to educate communities about the digital skills necessary for employability.

-- Digital Access Plan Strategy: Create Colorado's Digital Equity Ecosystem. - Core Activity: Support the creation of regional digital inclusion coalitions. - Key Performance Indicator (KPI): The number of regional digital inclusion coalitions. - Economic and Workforce Goal (WIOA): Align state policies and flexible funding streams to ensure all Coloradans have equitable access to opportunities for quality, lifelong education and training connected to the future of work. - Measurable Objective: All the measurable objectives in section 2.3. - Connection: For all Coloradans to have equitable access to opportunities for education and training, there must be more equitable digital access, including affordable internet access, web-enabled devices, digital skills, and accessible state resources.
-All the strategies, activities, and key performance indicators are relevant to this workforce goal. - Economic and Workforce Goal: Ensure each Colorado learner has access to ongoing career advisement and development. - Measurable Objective: All Coloradans can access affordable broadband service at home. - Connection: For Colorado learners to have equitable access to career services, those living in rural areas who lack accessible services or those who face transportation barriers to inperson services must be equipped with the connectivity and devices to participate. - Digital Access Plan Strategy: Improve the affordability of home internet subscriptions. - Core Activity: Utilize a broadband map to identify gaps in broadband services for covered populations. - Key Performance Indicator (KPI): The number of eligible individuals and covered populations enrolled in ACP and Lifeline.
+Digital Access Plan Strategy: Create Colorado's Digital Equity Ecosystem.

+- Core Activity: Support the creation of regional digital inclusion coalitions. - Key Performance Indicator (KPI): The number of regional digital inclusion coalitions.

+Economic and Workforce Goal (WIOA): Align state policies and flexible funding streams to ensure all Coloradans have equitable access to opportunities for quality, lifelong education and training connected to the future of work.

+Measurable Objective: All the measurable objectives in Section 2.3 .
+Connection: For all Coloradans to have equitable access to opportunities for education and training, there must be more equitable digital access, including affordable internet access, web-enabled devices, digital skills, and accessible state resources.
+All the strategies, activities, and key performance indicators are relevant to this workforce goal.
+Economic and Workforce Goal: Ensure each Colorado learner has access to ongoing career advisement and development.
+Measurable Objective: All Coloradans can access affordable broadband service at home.
+Connection: For Colorado learners to have equitable access to career services, those living in rural areas who lack accessible services or those who face transportation barriers to in-person services must be equipped with the connectivity and devices to participate.
+Digital Access Plan Strategy: Improve the affordability of home internet subscriptions.
+Core Activity: Utilize a broadband map to identify gaps in broadband services for covered populations.
+Key Performance Indicator (KPI): The number of eligible individuals and covered populations enrolled in ACP and Lifeline.

-More Colorado-specific information can be found in the NSC slideshow.
-For a complete list of state plans, their objectives, and their connection to digital equity, see Appendix D.
+More Colorado-specific information can be found in the NSC slideshow.vi For a complete list of state plans, their objectives, and their connection to digital equity, see Appendix D.